20 minutes

 Always.
 Always.
 Always rename your layers appropriately.
 It helps when you’re animating, and even moreso when things go to code.
 And please, by all means just follow these two examples:

 Sketch does a good job of copying and renaming layers while you’re working fast.
 For the most part, the names of layers don’t matter when you’re working purely visually.
-However, when you start animating and all your layers are named some version of Oval
+However, when you start animating and all your layers are named some version of Oval then it gets hard to know what you’re trying to edit.

 Don’t leave your layers like this:

 Rename your layers to something understandable, unique and descriptive.
-Don’t use spaces, and only use alpha numeric characters (none of these: !@#$%^&*()
+Don’t use spaces, and only use alpha numeric characters (none of these: !@#$%^&*()) BECAUSE if you do want to export to code these kinds of chars just don’t mix well with compilers.

 Rename your layers to this: